alecokas/swahili-text-gcn/README.md

 This gives us our cleaned stemming map and vocabulary counts as the main outputs.

 ## Train baseline models
 A number of baseline models are set up to be trained out-the-box.
 They all use a feature generation stage followed by a logistic regression classifier.
-Here's an excerpt from our paper with the baseline models trained on 20% of the training set labels alongside their accuracy and F1 score:
+Here's an excerpt from our paper where a set of baseline models are compared to two Text GCN variants.
+For more details, see Table 2 in our paper.

 <img src="res/table-comparison.png" width="400">

-To train any of these models, simply use the following:
+To train any of these baseline models, simply use the following:
 ```code
 python src/train_baseline.py <BASELINE_RESULTS_DIR> \
     --input-data-dir <DOWNLOADED_DATA_DIR_NAME> \